 As kids get older and more involved in activities away from home, it is still important to spend the majority of your time together as a family.
 Maybe that means one child gets to play soccer this season, and the other one gets to play golf in the next.
-Allowing the siblings to be present at each other’s events, cheering them on, fostering strong sibling relationships.
+Have the siblings present at each other’s events, cheering them on, fostering strong sibling relationships.

-It’s a solidarity thing and I think it is really important to know that no matter what, your son or daughter can look out into the stands and see that their family is there.
-Limiting friend time is another way to encourage relationships between siblings, especially if one of the kids is not being nice to the other ones.
+It’s a solidarity thing, and I think it is really important to know that no matter what, your son or daughter can look out into the stands and see that their family is there.
+Limiting friend time is another way to encourage relationships between siblings, especially if one of the kids is not being kind to the other ones.
 My philosophy is if you cannot treat your sister nicely, why would I allow you to go to another person’s home?
-Treating who you live with with respect, even if you don’t always get along, is important.
+Treating who you live with, with respect, even if you don’t always get along, is important.

 3. Overly encourage the kindness you see displayed in sibling relationships, organically.

-When my boys, who are 14 months apart (Lord help me) are sharing and using their nice words and tones with each other and I happen to stumble upon it, I go out of my way to say “Wow boys!
+When my boys, who are 14 months apart (Lord help me), are sharing and using their nice words and tones with each other and I happen to stumble upon it, I go out of my way to say, “Wow boys!
 I love that you’re sharing!
 I love that you guys are best friends.”
 I take that opportunity to sort of speak into the situation what I want them to notice.
-My kids are still fairly young, so I will check back in when they are, say, 30 to let you know if any of this stuff worked or not!
+My kids are still relatively young, so I will check back in when they are, say, 30 to let you know if any of this stuff worked or not!

 4. Don’t get overly involved.

 Lastly, I want to encourage you to let them work it out.
-Sometimes that means letting them wrestle it out (safely) and it means letting them play together without me involved.
+Sometimes that means letting them wrestle it out (safely), and it means letting them play together without me involved.
 I don’t need to hover over them anymore.
-They are good ages to know what is allowed and what is not and until something is truly out of hand I stay out of it.
-Send them outside to play, send them to the basement, wherever you find it safe for them to be within eye and ear shot and where you do not have to be so involved.
+They are suitable ages to know what is allowed and what is not, and until something is truly out of hand, I stay out of it.
+Send them outside to play, send them to the basement, wherever you find it safe for them to be within eye and earshot, and where you do not have to be so involved.
 They need to learn to work disagreements out on their own.
 It is good for them.